SalesConnection/Docusaurus-sc/docs/Check In.md

 <br>**4.
 Is the internet connection/network strong enough?**
 <p>
-    &emsp; If internet connection is weak - requests user to connect to another network (e.g. colleague’s mobile hotspot 📱) and try again.
+    &emsp; If the internet connection is weak - request user to connect to another network (e.g. colleague’s mobile hotspot 📱) and try again.
 </p>

 <br>**5.
 Is the internet speed 🌐 fast enough?**